midtown-ai/glossary/glossary/m.md

 # Monte Carlo Method

+ ~ simulate 1 million experiments to get statistics!

+ :warning: Not always fast!

+ :warning: not interpretable, but find a numerical result!

+ :warning: not generalizable, if you change the input parameters, you need to rerun the simulation to get the result.
+From one result, you cannot deduce the others from one previous result.

  Monte Carlo methods are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
 The underlying concept is to use randomness to solve problems that might be deterministic in principle.
 They are particularly useful in three main areas:
   * Mathematical Integration: Monte Carlo methods are used to approximate the value of integrals, especially when dealing with high-dimensional spaces where traditional integration techniques become infeasible.
   * Optimization: These methods are useful in finding optimal solutions in various fields, such as finance and logistics, where the solution space is large and complex.